 I have been asked to share my Ceremonial Cacao recipe for some time, and having held a ceremony for the New Moon just last night, I feel inspired to share it while it is fresh in my mind and still active in my body.

-First, I’d like to say that this recipe is an adaptation of the different methods I have been initiated to, mixed with my own experience preparing cacao.
+I’d also like to say that this recipe is an adaptation of the different methods I have been initiated to, mixed with my own experience preparing cacao.
 I would recommend that you use this recipe as a guideline, but highly encourage you to connect with this sacred medicinal plant and experiment to create your own recipe.

 Before we go into the recipe, I’d like to share that drinking Cacao has become an integral part of my personal healing journey; And it has been beautiful to witness Cacao’s healing wonders on others.
 Make sure to open yourself up to receive whatever IxCacao (the Mayan Goddess of Cacao) has to offer to you at the moment you are connecting with it.

 I like to count approximately 20g/person (20-40g is the recommended dose for ceremony).
 However when I make cacao for myself in the morning for example I use about 10 grams or less.

 What makes Cacao ‘ceremonial-grade’ is the quality and process (including all the hands it has been through) before it arrives to you.
 The cacao must be 100% pure and organic and should come from Fair Trade.
 I buy cacao from Cacao Blessings which was founded by a Panamanian sister who works with indigenous communities in Bocas del Toro, Panama and ensures that they are paid a fair wage.
 However I encourage you to do a little research to find an ethical organisation that sources from a closer geographical location if possible to limit the impact on our beloved Pachamama.